-Time train, pendulum support and central frames fabricated - July 2010.
+Time train, pendulum support, time, celestial, equation train frames fabricated - July 2010.
 The halfway

 This month marks a milestone.
 I believe we are now at the halfway

 point in the creation of my fantasy horological machine.
 Metal was first cut in August of

 2007 so this month makes the third year.
 The project began